 After defeating Yokozuna at WrestleMania X, Bret should have been the coronated — no, not like the 1993 King of the Ring confrontation with Jerry Lawler that would lead to his “Kiss My Feet” match just a year or so after the biggest victory of Hart’s career:

 But the kind of coronation that Hulk Hogan and … well … nobody else in the modern history of the WWF would get.
 After eight months, he’d lose the title to Bob Backlund after his brother, Owen (with whom he had been feuding for almost a year) tricked their mother into throwing in the towel.

-While the match isn’t available on YouTube — and you aren’t missing anything by not seeing it — Bob Backlund’s insane promo after the match is truly a sight to see.
+The match isn’t worth anywhere near the 45 minutes it lasts — even at half the time, we can assure you’d not be missing anything by skipping it — Bob Backlund’s insane promo after the match is truly a sight to see.

 Helen literally throwing in the towel cost her son the title, but more importantly, it was the foot in the door that the Kliq — the backstage name for the group Shawn Michaels, Diesel (Kevin Nash), Razor Ramon (Scott Hall), the 123 Kid (Sean Waltman) and Triple H who had a considerable amount of sway with the company in terms of “creative control” and storyline direction — used to bust through.
 And they did, in about eight seconds.